-- a) The applicant can demonstrate that the site/premises is no longer capable of meeting employment needs or where there is no reasonable prospect of the site being used for employment uses, or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site, or - c) The proposed new use of the site will regenerate and provide better use of the site, or - d) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them. - e) The replacement building will not be materially larger than the one it replaces and will not harm the openness of the Green Belt.
+- a) The applicant can demonstrate that the site/premises is no longer capable of meeting employment needs or where there is no reasonable prospect of the site being used for employment uses, or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site, or - c) The proposed new use of the site will regenerate and provide better use of the site, or - d) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them.

-Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported providing there is no conflict with other policies in this Plan, the Stratford-on-Avon District Core Strategy and the National Planning Policy Framework.
+Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported providing there is no conflict with other policies in this Plan.

-NPPF 80, 81, 82, 83, 84, 145

-Core strategy CS22, CS23, CS24
+NPPF 80, 81, 82, 83, 84 Core strategy CS22, CS23, CS24 Bearley Neighbourhood Plan Survey 2015, Section 4.10

-The main industry around Bearley is arable farming and several businesses on the eastern edge of the parish boundary.
-Although Bearley does not have a shop or a post office, there are several businesses engaged in storage, environmental services and construction equipment supply not only locally, but also nationwide and internationally, and providing employment.
-There are also a number of residents working from home who provide national and international-scale business and consultancy services [Appendix 1F].
+The main industry around Bearley is arable farming.
+Although Bearley does not have a shop or a post office, there are a number of local small businesses successfully operating from the village offering not only local, but also nationwide and international services, and providing employment.
+There are also a number of residents working from home who provide national and international-scale business and consultancy services.
+[Appendix 1F]

-The landscape around Bearley is washed over by the Green Belt and its high sensitivity to commercial development [Landscape Sensitivity Study Bearley Addendum Report, August 2014] does not permit medium or large scale industrial development.
-In confirming the designation of the Neighbourhood Area on 9 September 2014, SDC stated that it decided not to designate the area as a business area under section 61H (1) of the Town and Country Planning Act 1990, "as it is not primarily or wholly business in nature".
+The landscape around Bearley and its high sensitivity to commercial development does not permit medium- or largescale industrial development.
+In confirming the designation of the Neighbourhood Plan Area on 9 September 2014, SDC stated that it decided not to designate the area as a business area under section 61H (1) of the Town and Country Planning Act 1990, "as it is not primarily or wholly business in nature".

-The protection of existing sites providing local jobs provides sustainability, as the sites have good road access, a good-quality environment and good broadband access.
+The protection of existing sites providing local jobs provides sustainability, as the sites have good road access, good quality environment as well as good broadband access.